Methyl phenyldiazoacetate

 Methyl phenyldiazoacetate is the organic compound with the formula C6H5C(N2)CO2Me.
 It is a diazo derivative of methyl phenylacetate.
-Colloguially referred to as "phenyldiazoacetate", it is generated and used in situ after isolation as a yellow oil.
+Colloquially referred to as "phenyldiazoacetate", it is generated and used in situ after isolation as a yellow oil.

 Methyl phenyldiazoacetate and many related derivatives are precursors to donor-acceptor carbenes, which can be used for cyclopropanation or to insert into C-H bonds of organic substrates.
 These reactions are catalyzed by dirhodium tetraacetate or related chiral complexes.
 Methyl phenyldiazoacetate is prepared by treating methyl phenylacetate with p-acetamidobenzenesulfonyl azide in the presence of base.